FAIR-eDNA/FAIR-eDNA.github.io/docs/guidelines.md

 1. **Non-curated Sequence/Taxa table** (taxaRaw) (Optional)

-    -	**Contents**: In addition to the contents in the curated Sequence - Taxa table (below), this table includes ASVs/OTUs that were excluded from the curated ASV/OTU table (e.g., non-target taxa, contaminants, positive control sequences).
+    -	**Contents**: In addition to the contents in the curated Sequence - Taxa table (below), this table includes ASVs/OTUs that were excluded from the curated ASV/OTU table (e.g., non-target taxa, contaminants, positive control sequences, ASVs with no taxa hits).
 It may also contain multiple rows for a single ASV/OTU assigned to multiple taxa, with information of each assigned taxon.
     -	**Purpose**: To enhance data transparency by providing access to ASVs, OTUs, and taxa excluded from the curated ASV/OTU table.
 To allow data reusers the opportunity to re-assess and re-run specific data curation steps.
     -	**Note**: When assigning a lowest common ancestor (LCA) to a single ASV/OTU, multiple rows should be generated for the ASV/OTU to capture information about each of the assigned taxa.
 Users may apply a similarity threshold (e.g., 97%) and include all reference sequences within this range, or a representative subsample of them, in the output.
     -	**Note**: See the example in Figure 3 (ASV1 in the non-curated Sequence/Taxa table).